 Knowing how to use this formula can grant you many advantages in D&D. There are many situations in which missing an attack or failing a check is worse than attempting the action.
 Having the ability to know when to avoid these checks can be the difference between life and death.

-My intentions for this semi-regular series is not to have a lot of D&D 5e-specific formulas.
+My intention for this semi-regular series is not to have a lot of D&D 5e-specific formulas.
 However, I felt that this formula is a great introduction to calculating basic probabilities.
 Having an understanding of probability will be helpful for the more complex formulas in RPGs!
 I’ve written a different article on calculating probability before as well.

 It is possible to calculate your chance to hit with advantage and disadvantage.
 However, I will save that for another post where I can go into much more detail on the math as it is much more complicated.
 I also intend to write an entire post on advantage and disadvantage beforehand.